Computer Network, Architecture and ManagementAEC LEA.6P

 ABOUT THE PROGRAM

-The Computer Network, Architecture and Management AEC program is a two-year study option that aims to train individuals to practice the profession of a network administrator or a network technology technician.
+The Computer Network, Architecture and Management AEC program is a two-year study option that aims to train individuals to practice the profession of a computer network administrator or a network technology technician.

 The computer network administrator (CNA) works in large companies that have their own IT department, or as a consultant to small or medium-sized companies.
 Within the small business, the individual, most of the time, is the sole person responsible for the operation of the computer network.
 In larger companies, as the corporation grows, the role of each CNA becomes specialized.
 As a result, there are usually more complex configurations and larger networks.